Call for Abstracts

 - Panel presentation sessions will typically be 90 minutes long, with 45 minutes for presentations and 45 minutes for discussion.

-- A panel abstract must include an part summarizing the overall theme of the panel.
+- A panel proposal must include an abstract summarizing the overall theme of the panel.
 Submissions showcasing research papers should also include individual abstracts for each presentation included in the panel.
 Panel presentations that seek to bring together experts for interactive discussion should describe questions that will addressed by the panel, and underlying issues to be discussed, and should provide short bios for each of the panelists.

 - Panel presentation abstracts are limited to 1200 words.